Skip to contents

 # reversed custom order

-p + geom_pointless(aes(color = after_stat(location)),
+p + geom_pointless(aes(colour = after_stat(location)),

 location = c("maximum", "minimum", "last", "first")